suzannejmatthews/PDC-Unplugged/content/activities/PenGame.md

 ### Programming Topics

-* Know Data Races: Know what a data race is, and how to use synchronization to prevent it.
+* Comprehend Race Conditions: Know what a race condition is, and how to use synchronization to prevent it

 ---